 Certification

-Upon completion of the study programmes of the second cycle, a graduate is issued a diploma and a diploma supplement attesting to the qualification degree awarded.
-The diploma supplement is an integral part of the diploma providing a description of the content of the education obtained.
+Upon completion of the study programmes in the second cycle, a graduate is issued with a diploma and a diploma supplement attesting to the qualification degree awarded.
+The diploma supplement is an integral part of the diploma providing the name of the study programme and information on the study results achieved.